lwriedt/lwriedt.github.io/AI.md

 Also tools to manage the large amounts of data used for traning have improved.
 Correct data of high quality is a critical success factor for successful AI systems.

+The consequences are two fold.

+The easiness and speed creates opportunities to use AI technology even more for helpful applications for transport, security, autonomuous machines, customer support, client advice and much more.
+AI is a powerful tool that can be used in many ways for the greater good.

+It also provides opportunity for sloppy low-quaality development causing systems with hidden racial, gender or society class biases, and directlly criminal activities like money laundering, financial fraud or uncontrolled uses in millitary grade weapons.
+AI is a powerful tool that an be used in many bad ways, unintentionally or intentionally harming us all.

 **(C) Lars Wriedt, May 2023**